ibm-cloud-docs/databases-for-postgresql/administering.md

 ## Connecting with `psql`

+To use `psql`, the PostgreSQL client tools will need to be installed on the local system.
+They can be installed by installing the full PostgreSQL package downloaded from postgresql.org, or from your operating systems packages.

+You can read more about psql in the PostgreSQL documentation - reference - and a simple introduction in Postgres Guide.

+### Connecting to 'psql' with the CLI plugin

 The {{site.data.keyword.cloud_notm}} CLI cloud databases plugin provides the admin user's connection string in URI format with the command: `ibmcloud dbs deployment-connections "your-service-name"`.

 You can also connect to `psql` from the cloud databases plugin with the admin user with `ibmcloud cdb deployment-connections "your-service-name" -u admin --start`.
 Enter the admin password when prompted.

+### Getting a `psql` connection string with the API

 To retrieve the admin user's connection strings through the API, send a GET request to `https://api.{region}.databases.cloud.ibm.com/v4/ibm/deployments/{id}/users/admin`.
 The JSON response includes the strings to connect to `psql` in "cli" field.